StarBeta/Thought-SC2/README.md

 # Thought-SC2

 ## Update

-We add a [technical-report](docs/technical-report.pdf) for introducing our previous attempts to use model-based RL on SC2.
-We also add a [appendix](docs/appendix.pdf) for describing the design of the Thought-sc2, training architecture, state space, etc.

-We have added the codes for training or testing an agent (P vs. T) in SC2.
-Now you can train an agent beating the most difficult (level-7) bot of SC2 in only one to two hours (on a common sever).
-Enjoy it!

-If you find any questions, please start an issue.
-Before asking questions, you can take a look at the [FAQ](docs/FAQ.md) first.

-We are cleaning up the code for the Terran vs. Terran (T vs. T) and Zerg vs. Zerg (Z vs. Z) in the thought-game.
-Since these two parts of the code are written by two other authors, it takes a certain amount of cleanup time and will be released when everything is fine.
+We have changed the name from "Mind-Game" to "Thought-Game" to prevent confusion.

 ## Introduction

-This is the code corresponding to the paper "Efficient Reinforcement Learning with a Mind-Game for Full-Length StarCraft II".
+This is the code corresponding to the paper "Efficient Reinforcement Learning with a Thought-Game for StarCraft".

 Our method has the following characteristics:
 * **Efficient**: It takes only a few hours to train an agent that defeats built-in elite difficulty (difficulty 7) bot;